StackExchange/dnscontrol/docs/creds-json.md

   * ...are whatever the provider specifies.
   * ...can be credentials, secrets, or configuration settings.
 In the above examples the `inside` setting is configuration parameters for the BIND provider, not credentials.
   * A missing subkey is not an error.
 The value is the empty string.
+  * The subkey `_PROVIDER` indicates which provider plug-in to use.
+In the future it will be required and dnscontrol will report an error if it is missing or invalid.
+Currently DNSControl reports warnings.
 * Values:
   * ...may include any JSON string value including the empty string.
   * If a subkey starts with `$`, it is taken as an env variable.
 In the above example, `$HEXONET_APILOGIN` would be replaced by the value of the environment variable `HEXONET_APILOGIN` or the empty string if no such environment variable exists.